-2.3.2.3 Separation of Powers: the roles of the main governance bodies bodies.
+2.3.2.3 Separation of Powers: the roles of the main governance bodies

+In the HBP governance structure, the principle of "separation of powers" (or system of "checks and balances") is achieved by allocating specific responsibilities to different bodies.
 The checks and balances are achieved, not within any single body, but in the interaction between the different bodies.
 This is best exemplified in the process for agreeing the scientific action plan and related budget for each Specific Grant Agreement (SGA) in the period covered by the FPA: